anthonyharrison/sbom4python/README.md

 which is provided to the tool.
 Unfortunately, the tool is unable to determine the validity or completeness of such a SBOM file; users of the tool are therefore reminded that they should assert the quality of any data which is provided to the tool.

-The `--requirement` option will only process modules in the file which have pinned versions.
-Any modules which not specify a version will be ignored.
+The `--requirement` option will only report the package version for pinned dependencies.

 When processing and validating licenses, the application will use a set of synonyms to attempt to map some license identifiers to the correct [SPDX License Identifiers](https://spdx.org/licenses/).
 However, the user of the tool is reminded that they should assert the quality of any data which is provided by the tool particularly where the license identifier has been modified.